Last Updated on December 15, 2019 by Heather Hart, ACSM EP, CSCS

-That’s absolutely insane if you ask me, and you can count me in as one of those people who stumbles through life mumbling “where has the time GONE?“ As we approach a new year, it’s time for people to start reflecting on what they’ve accomplished this past year, and declaring their resolutions and goals for 2018.
+As I write this post, we’re just a few weeks away from another New Year’s day.
+That’s absolutely insane if you ask me, and you can count me in as one of those people who stumbles through life mumbling “where has the time GONE?”
+As we approach a new year, it’s time for people to start reflecting on what they’ve accomplished this past year, and declaring their resolutions and goals for the upcoming 365 days.

-If you are a long time runner that enjoys racing, chances are your 2018 calendar has been booked for months now.
+If you are a long time runner that enjoys racing, chances are your calendar for the next year has been booked for months now.
 High five to you my friends, way to take advantage of early registration prices!
-But if you’re a newer runner maybe you aren’t quite sure what your goals should be for the new year.
+But if you’re a newer runner, maybe you aren’t quite sure what your goals should be for the new year.
 Or, maybe you’re a long time runner who has burnt out on filling your calendar with back to back races, and now you’re struggling to come up with a solid goal to strive for.

-As a runner I go through periods where I just want to run simply because I love it.
+As a runner myself I go through periods where I just want to run simply because I love it.
 I don’t want to track my mileage, I don’t want to constantly stress about my pace, I don’t even care about races.
 If you are also one of those runners, I understand you, believe me I do.
 Keep doing what you are doing!
-But for others, there are periods in our lives when we want to better our fitness and running.
+But for others, there are periods in our lives when we want to better our fitness and running, and we need something specific to strive for.
 So how do we do that?

 S – Your goal should be SPECIFIC, citing *exactly* what you want to accomplish.

+Don’t tiptoe around your goals.
 For example, instead of saying “I want to run a half marathon someday”, say “I want to run the Covered Bridges Half Marathon in Woodstock Vermont on June 3rd” (I never have, but I hear it’s an awesome course).
-Narrow it down to an exact race on an exact date.
+Narrow your running goal down to an exact race on an exact date.
 Think of those “who, what, why, when, where” questions we were taught in elementary school to nail this one down.

 M – Your goal should be MEASURABLE.

 Further, how will you track your goal as you go?
-Miles?
+Miles ran?
 Hours logged?
-Pace?
+Pace or heart rate averages?
 Where and how will you log your progress?
 Finding measurable parameters to help you track your progress towards your goal will help break that goal down into tiny, manageable steps instead of an overwhelming and looming “big picture”.

 A- Your goal should be ACHIEVABLE or ATTAINABLE.